samuelfneumann/Construct.jl/README.md

 Create any Julia object from a configuration file.

+This file is a re-write of my [Construct.py](https://github.com/samuelfneumann/Construct-Py/blob/master/construct_py/construct_py.py) module in Julia.
+This package is still under development, but should mostly work.
+Expect some adventures!

 This package allows the creation of any Julia object from some configuration file (such as TOML) which can be parsed into a `Dict`.
 For example, consider the following Julia code: